snieto/APLWorkshop/README.md

 - 06: Transformers 2 (ssmlToSpeech) -> converts SSML to spoken words.
 Commands (execute command directive).
 Karaoke highlighting
 - 07: Added Rap intent (no changes to APL fuctionality).
 Karaoke is now more obvious as the text is longer
 - 08: Touch wrapper.
 Use SetState to disable TouchWrapper after 1st touch.
 Use SetValue to change property of rendered APL document
 - 09: Sequence, ScrollToIndex, SelectIntent.
-List visualization and voice selection
+List visualization and voice selection.
+Passing source event in touch wrapper